-I will be starting as an Assistant Professor of Physics & Astronomy at the University of Utah in 2022.
-The following opportunity is available for a postdoctoral researcher to join my group.
+I joined the University of Utah as an Assistant Professor of Physics & Astronomy beginning in August 2022.
+Applications are invited for postdoctoral researchers to join my group.

 The Department of Physics & Astronomy at the University of Utah invites applications for a postdoctoral research position with Dr Tanmoy Laskar in the field of time-domain astrophysics.

-The successful candidate will have the opportunity to participate in a broad and dynamic research programme on observations, modeling, and theoretical explorations of astrophysical transients.
-The program’s current focus is on relativistic explosions, such as gamma-ray bursts, tidal disruption events, and electromagnetic counterparts of compact binary mergers / gravitational wave transients, but we remain interested in building bridges to adjacent sub-disciplines.
+You will have the opportunity to participate in a broad and dynamic research programme on observations, modeling, and theoretical explorations of astrophysical transients.
+The program’s current focus is on relativistic explosions, such as gamma-ray bursts, tidal disruption events, and electromagnetic counterparts of compact binary mergers / gravitational wave transients.

 Candidate profile and research program

-We are particularly interested in candidates possessing any combination of the following skills, in rough order of importance:
+This position particularly seeks candidates possessing any combination of the following skills, in rough order of importance:

 - Radio astronomy expertise

 - Experience with or interest in time-domain astrophysics

 - Interest / expertise in high-energy astrophysics

 - Expertise with developing or applying theoretical models to astrophysical transients